-The Mayor also needs to address impacts on small businesses directly.
+The Mayor should address impacts on small businesses directly.
 It has been suggested that a diesel scrappage scheme could be the tool to do this, and a specific focus on helping small businesses clean their fleets as part of any diesel scrappage scheme would be welcomed.